tehnub a year ago

 We've since added that functionality to the updater.
 We also don't nag paying customers regardless of whether their license applies.

-• squigz 2 days ago
+• squigz a year ago

 Good reply.
 Good products.
 Keep up the good work!

-• tored 2 days ago
+• tored a year ago

 I added